Read This First

 Prompt 1: Provide arguments for and against visual or digital profiling by law enforcement across various contexts.
 Include a discussion of the tension between inductive assessments and presumed innocence.

-The central claim is this: Visual or digital profiling can significantly enhance the efficiency of crime detection and prevention.
+In plain terms: Visual or digital profiling can significantly enhance the efficiency of crime detection and prevention.

 Argument